The treatment you are offered will depend on what is causing your fertility problems and what is available in your local area.

 Intrauterine insemination (IUI)

 Intrauterine insemination (IUI) involves sperm being placed into the womb through a fine plastic tube.
-Sperm is collected from the man and washed in a fluid.
+Sperm is collected and washed in a fluid.
 The best quality specimens (the fastest moving) are selected.

 The sperm are passed through a tube that enters the cervix and extends into the womb.
-This procedure is performed to coincide with ovulation in order to increase the chance of conception.
-The woman may also be given a low dose of ovary stimulating hormones in order to increase the likelihood of conception.
+This procedure is performed to coincide with ovulation, to increase the chance of conception.
+The woman may also be given a low dose of ovary stimulating hormones to increase the likelihood of conception.

-Some women may experience temporary cramps, that are similar to period cramps, after or during IUI, but other than that the procedure should be painless.
-For more information, see the Health A-Z topic about artificial insemination.
+Some women may experience temporary cramps, similar to period cramps, after or during IUI, but other than that, the procedure should be painless.

 Availability and success

-Provided that the man's sperm and the woman's tubes are healthy, the success rate for IUI in women who are under 35 is around 15% for each cycle of treatment.
+Provided that the man's sperm and the woman's tubes are healthy, the success rate for IUI in women under 35 is around 15% for each cycle of treatment.

 In-vitro fertilisation (IVF)

 During in-vitro fertilisation (IVF), the fertilisation of the egg occurs outside the body.
 The woman takes fertility medication to encourage her ovaries to produce more eggs than normal.
 Eggs are then removed from her ovaries and fertilised with sperm in a laboratory dish.
-The fertilised embryos are then put back inside the woman's body.
+A fertilised embryo is then put back inside the woman's body.

 Availability and success

-The NHS aims to provide at least one funded cycle of IVF treatment for couples who meet these criteria.
-It is hoped that in future more cycles will be available on the NHS, although this currently depends on your local primary care trust.
-Priority is given to couples who do not already have a child living with them.
+However, the implementation of these guidelines currently depends on your local Health Board.
+Priority is often given to couples who do not already have a child living with them.

-The success rate for a cycle of IVF is 29% for women who are under 35 years of age.
+The success rate for a cycle of IVF is about 32% for women under 35 years of age.
 The success rate decreases as the woman’s age increases.